 A Norwegian country style lodge

-Reisastua Lodge is a timber/stone lodge, built in traditional Norwegian country style and located in a beautiful setting overlooking the river and half-way up the salmon running stretch.
+Reisastua Lodge is a timber/stone lodge, built in traditional Norwegian country style.
+It is in a beautiful setting overlooking the river and half-way up the salmon running stretch.
 On the ground floor there is a large combined lounge/dining area and kitchen.

-Breakfast and dinner will be served in the main lodge dining room, whereas lunch is often eaten on the banks of the river to maximise fishing time.
-The nights after fishing can be spent dining in the lodge’s river view restaurant or sitting out basking in the midnight sun whilst taking a refreshing drink in the lodge hot tub.
+Breakfast and dinner will be served in the main lodge dining room, whereas lunch is often eaten on the river to maximise fishing time.
+The nights after fishing can be spent dining in the lodge’s river view restaurant or sitting out in the midnight sun whilst enjoying a refreshing drink in the lodge hot tub.